 A diagram of limitless extensibility options through using cloud analytics and AI is divided into three areas.
 Microsoft Power Platform apps - Power BI, Power Apps, and Power Automate - are shown collectively supplying governance, monitoring, and management to the middle area, the customer's Data Lake Storage.
 The data lake includes Power Platform admin center analytics and organizational datasets, all informed by cloud intelligence.
 On the right, the customer's dashboard is the core of an app workspace where data lake data is analyzed and acted on.

-The amount of data that you can export depends on your Power Apps app usage.
-The initial Common Data Model schema file contains inventory data of all the Power Apps in your related information.
+The amount of data that you can export depends on your app and flow usage.
+The initial export includes inventory data of all the Power Apps and Cloud flows across your environment.
 After the initial export, an incremental data push occurs daily.